Sunseeker stages debut of Superhawk 55

 Available as an open-top yacht or with a hard top, as shown on hull one, the CE Category A boat has an overall length of 56ft 10in (17.3m) and features an all-new composite hull, stainless-steel detailing and expansive glazing.

-Fitted with twin 725hp Volvo Penta D11-IPS950 engines, matched with a hull form designed for the IPS propulsion system, the Superhawk 55 is expected to have a top speed of 38 knots.
+Fitted with twin 725hp Volvo Penta D11-IPS950 engines, matched with a hull form designed for the IPS propulsion system, the Superhawk 55 is expected to have

 A full-beam aft cockpit makes full use of the 16ft 3in (4.95m) beam and starts with a large sunpad that stows water toys under an electrically opening hatch, while the tender garage below can house a Williams MiniJet tender.
 Forward are two L-shaped sofas that can slide aft diagonally to create a dining area around the central table, plus a feature wet bar and optional rise-and-fall TV.